ehForwarderBot/ehForwarderBot/docs/directories.rst

 overridden with the environment variable ``EFB_DATA_PATH``.
 This path defined here should be **absolute path**.

+.. comment, deprecated
+    EFB cache is deprecated.
+System temporary file manager is used instead.
     Besides the data path, you can also customize the path for cache/temporary files produced by channels.
 By default, it's stored together with the data: ``~/.ehforwarderbot/cache``.
     It can be overridden with environment variable ``EFB_CACHE_PATH``.

 Notice that when either of the path is customised with an environment variable, EFB will append the username of